 On a case-by-case basis, the Gender Studies Certificate can include courses and independent study work in which students participate in a class with gender-related topics and/or pursue work directly related to the issues addressed in the Gender Studies program.
 This can occur in one of two ways.

 - Special Topics Courses that are offered on an occasional basis and address gender-related topics may be petitioned for acceptance as partial fulfillment of the Course Content Units in either the Social, Historical, and Global Context or Gender in Life and Culture.
-Examples include, but are not limited to, ENGL 348 (Special Topics in Literature) or COMM 424 (Special Topics in Communication).
+Examples include, but are not limited to, ENGL 348 (Special Topics in Literature) or COMM 424 (Special Topics in Communication), or PSYC 481 (Advanced Seminar in Psychology).

 - With permission of the professor and Gender Studies program, students could take a course in which they pursue gender issues as a significant part of the course.
-An example is BITH 393 (Theological Anthropology) in which a student would focus on gender as an aspect of personhood.
+An example is RELI 214 (World Religions: Middle East) in which a student would focus on gender in ancient Near Eastern Religion.